How to Teach English to Adults: 10 Engaging Activities for Older ESL Students

-Prepare questions or help your students to create questions around a particular topic, using vocabulary that you may be focusing on at the time, for example, food, transport, reading books, hobbies, etc.
+- Prepare questions or help your students create questions around a particular topic, using vocabulary that you’re focusing on at the time.

-To start with, each student could have three related questions.
-It is not necessary for every student to have completely different questions, but some variety will help to keep it interesting for everyone.
+- To start, each student could have three related questions.
+Some variety between each students’ questions will help to keep it interesting for everyone.
 You can see some examples of surveys.

 6. Reading Aloud

-Children in school are frequently asked to take turns at reading aloud.
+Children in school are frequently asked to take turns reading aloud.
 Due to their level of familiarity with it, adults often find this quite a relaxing activity in the classroom.
-It shouldn’t be a competition, but rather a cooperation.

 Everyone should have a copy of the story or article and be following along and engaged.
 This could be done as a whole class, in pairs or in small groups.

-Depending on the material, if the students are interested, this could lead to a role play or drama activity.
+Depending on the material and the students’ comfort level, this could lead to a role-play or drama activity.

 7. Scavenger Hunt Reading

 This is particularly fun if you can get a bunch of free local newspapers, but you can use other texts as long as each student or pair has the same.
-Get them to find a particular word/expression/answer to a question on a particular page.
+Get them to find a particular word, expression or answer to a question on a particular page.

-Again it is usually better to have cooperation rather than competition.
-It can be a lot of fun as everyone is engaged in scrambling through the paper and scanning pages for clues.
-They can also have turns to suggest things for others to look for.
+In this activity, everyone is engaged in scrambling through the paper and scanning pages for clues.
+They can also take turns suggesting things for others to look for.

-*One-on-one: In a one-on-one arrangement, you and your student could take turns to set items for the other to search for.
+*One-on-one: You and your student can take turns being the searcher and giving instructions on what to search for.

 8. Dictionary Scramble

-If you have enough (English to English) dictionaries to go around, see who can find and read out a definition for a particular word.
-Students could select a word and set it as a task for everyone else to find and read.
-Practice reading and correctly pronouncing difficult words using the help provided in the dictionary.
+If you have enough English dictionaries to go around, hold a race to see who can find a word first and then read its definition out loud.
+This allows students to practice reading and correctly pronouncing difficult words using the help provided in the dictionary.

 You could start by reading together (silently) through an interesting—but maybe slightly difficult—article and choose some words to look up in the dictionary.

 This is the old “Concentration” memory card game.
-Cards are created in pairs which could be two identical words or expressions, or a word to match a picture, or a word matching its meaning.
+To play, you need pairs of cards with two identical words or expressions, a word and a corresponding image or a word and its meaning.